Magnetic Compass Errors: How Pilots Identify & Correct Them

 Understanding the Magnetic Compass

-A pilot's comprehension of how magnetism affects aircraft is key to fully understanding how the compass operates.
+A pilot’s understanding of how magnetism affects the aircraft is key to understanding how the compass works.

-Interestingly, if we observe the magnetic poles, Earth's magnetic north pole resides near the geographic South Pole, while the magnetic field lines emanate from a vicinity close to the geographic South Pole and terminate near the geographic North Pole.
+One interesting fact: Earth’s magnetic north pole is located near the geographic South Pole, and Earth’s magnetic field lines originate near the geographic South Pole and terminate near the geographic North Pole.

-CLose up of a magnetic compass above the instrument dash - Pilot Mall
+Close up of a magnetic compass above the instrument panel

 Common Magnetic Compass Errors